philippe-laurentiu/security-vulnerabilities/solution.md

 ### Notes:

 Since the Stored XSS have the highest harm potential I used it as an example.
-But you can find reflected XSS (AKA Non-Persistent or Type I) vulnarabilitys too.
+But you can find reflected XSS (AKA Non-Persistent or Type I) vulnerabilities too.
 <br>
 <br>